TEACHING ECONOMICS IN AMERICAN HISTORY

 The supplementary textbook provided is the award-winning Economic Episodes in American History.
-The workshop presenters, Dr. Mark Schug, Dr. William Wood, Dr. Tawni Ferrarini and Dr. Scott Niederjohn, are co-authors of the second edition of the text.
+The workshop will be presented by co-authors Dr. Mark Schug, Dr. Tawni Ferrarini and Dr. Scott Niederjohn.

 No history of America is complete without an economic perspective.
 Economic Episodes in American History is an innovative textbook supplement for middle and high school levels that will enrich and expand your students’ understanding of United States history and the role economics has played in shaping the American story.